rooting-company/roxana/README.md

 @ResponseStatus(code = OK)
 @RequestMapping(method = POST, path = "/{id}/cars/")
-// Roxana provide a wrapper object that all reste responses should use.
+// Roxana provide a wrapper object that all rest responses should use.
 // This make the api more standardized. public @ResponseBody Response<Message> buyACar(@PathVariable("id") Long idPerson,
               @RequestBody Car car) throws InsufficientFundsException {

-    // The code below is not in a service layer because it for demo proporse.
+    // The code below is not in a service layer because it is for a demo purpose.

     BigDecimal funds = Service.getFunds(idPerson);
     if(funs.compareTo(new BigDecimal(car.getPrice())) < 0) {